rdfostrich/article-jws2018-ostrich/content/storage.md

 {:#streaming-ingestion}

-Because of the unbounded memory requirements of the [batch ingestion algorithm](#batch-ingestion), we also introduce a more complex streaming ingestion algorithm in [](#algorithm-ingestion-streaming).
+Because of the unbounded memory requirements of the [batch ingestion algorithm](#batch-ingestion), we also introduce a more complex streaming ingestion algorithm.
 It also takes a changeset stream and store as input parameters, with as additional on the stream that its contents must be sorted in SPO-order.
 This is so that the algorithm can assume a consistent order and act as a sort-merge join operation.